nmittu/Equations/README.md

 equation_destroy(eq);
 ```

-Both of the following will output:
+All of the above will output:
 `0.8340437671464689 [2, 3, x, log, *, 3, 2, x, *, log, -] true`

 #### Custom Functions